top of page

 I chanced upon Michy Reine, one of the famed beauties at the Venice Carnevale, so I asked her for a few photos.
 These are just done on the busy streets of Venice and as usual, using natural lighting only....

-The Venice Carenvale is not solely about masks, many locals prefer painted faces and/ or historical costumes.
+The Venice Carnevale is not solely about masks, many locals prefer painted faces and/ or historical costumes.
 They make really wonderful travel portraits.
 At my most recent exhibition at Sharjah's EXPO - the world's biggest photography event, I had many famous photographers coming up to my booth to say how they liked the mix of masks and non-masked photos at my show.
 They all agree that solely masks alone would be too stiff and too boring.

 During the Victorian era, the fascination with death permeated various aspects of society, influencing not only mourning customs but also fashion choices.
 The funereal trends of the time reflected a deep cultural significance attached to bereavement and remembrance.